 This section will outline general validation rules that apply to the overall document.

-When the validation rules are context sensitive (e.g. an element can appear in multiple places within the document) then a dot (.) notation has been used to provide the context.
-For example, contactParty (representedOrganization.contactParty and assignedOrganization.contactParty respectively).

-Informational only (no validation aspect).

-Elements that neither contain content nor attributes are not directly validated.
-Rather, they are validated by the lack of a required child element.
-Therefore they are omitted from this document, an example is assignedEntity.

-Informational only (no validation aspect).

 SPL file name is the document id (the value of id@root in the document information section) followed by “.xml”

 A SPL labeling file contains only the SPL file and associated files.